-Ahead of Fatal AV Crash, Former Uber Backup Drivers Worried About Safety
+Former Uber Backup Driver: 'We Saw This Coming'

 Both Kelley and the former driver in Tempe were dismissed from their jobs with Uber earlier this year for safety infractions: Kelley said he was let go after rolling through a stop sign while he was operating the car, which he disputes; the individual in Tempe said he was dismissed for using his phone while the vehicle was in motion.

 That former driver said he had worked for Uber’s self-driving project since its launch in 2016, and expressed pride in the “thirty- to forty-thousand safe autonomous miles” he had logged.
-He said that he regretted he no longer working there.
+He said that he regretted no longer working there.
 Kelley, however, maintains that his dismissal was wrongful and expressed bitterness.

 The two ex-operators agreed that conditions they had once worked under led to fatigue and dangerous temptations, the likes of which may have taken Vasquez’s eyes off the road and hands away from the wheel.
 Referring to the fatal crash, Kelley said: “We saw this coming.”

-Note: *CORRECTION: A previous version of this article stated that Buzzfeed first reported this information.
-In fact, Johana Bhuiyan of Recode did.
-The report also reflected data from March 2017, not March 2018.